Tax

 4. Consider Provisional Tax Assessments (Voorlopige Aanslag)

 Instead of facing one large income tax bill after filing your annual return, you can pay income tax in advance throughout the year via a voorlopige aanslag (provisional assessment).
 You can set this up in Mijn Belastingdienst by providing an estimate of your yearly income.
+With the 2026 tax changes reducing deductions significantly, updating your provisional assessment is more important than ever.

 5. Budget for Taxes as an Expense